-Streets Alive, Orillia’s annual public art festival, winds up after Thanksgiving but not before one last chance to enjoy the Streets Alive sculptures lining the streets.
+Streets Alive, Orillia’s annual public art festival, winds up after Thanksgiving but not before one last chance to enjoy the colourful sculptures lining the streets.
 Walk the core of Orillia’s downtown to view the new tribute to folk-legend and Orillia native Gordon Lightfoot with this year’s theme, “A Painter Passing Through.”
 Each artist has interpreted the theme through their own artistic lens and medium, presenting over 60 hand-painted sculptures to explore.
-You can even spot sculptures from previous Streets Alive festivals throughout the downtown and the Peter Street Arts District.
+You can even spot sculptures from previous Streets Alive festivals throughout the downtown and the Orillia Arts District.

 Orillia & Lake Country is full of talented artistic communities year-round, including the Orillia Museum of Art & History, Cloud Gallery, Creative Nomad Studios, Coldwater Studio Tour, Washago Art Club and more.

 Extend your visit by booking an overnight stay in OrilliaLEARN MORE